-Join us for a kick-off to the festival with live performances and more on Friday, February 4 at 6pm!
-In-person events will be held at Hollywood Theatre with limited capacity, and we will also be streaming this event live for virtual audiences.
+Join us for a kick-off to the festival with live performances and more on Friday, February 3 at 7pm!
+This in-person only event will be held at the Hollywood Theatre.
 Please visit their website to learn more about Hollywood’s COVID-19 protocols.

 Closing Night Celebration

 A special closing night of festivities, featuring Ghanaian director Nana Mensah’s film Queen of Glory with screening options both virtual and in-person.
 Women’s Filmmakers Week Panel hosted by former CFAF Director Tracy Francis, concludes the annual festivities at 7 p.m.
 Mar.
 4 at the Moriarty Auditorium.
 We will announce this year’s Audience Award winner based on your votes.

 Join us for live, online Q&A sessions with film directors and other experts.
 The Q&A’s will be after evening films on Thursdays through Saturdays throughout the festival.

 All after-film discussions will be recorded and uploaded to our YouTube channel for later viewing if you miss one.